 Will a brow lift get rid of the deep wrinkles between my eyes?

 During the course of a brow lift, it is possible to disrupt the muscles that cause the wrinkles between the eyes.
-Unfortunately, this function cannot be completely eliminated.
-By weakening it, however, the deep wrinkles are often improved, but probably never erased.
+Unfortunately, this function cannot be completely erased.
+By weakening it, however, the deep wrinkles are often improved, but probably never gone.

 Will a brow lift get rid of horizontal winkles in my forehead?

 A brow lift will improve the wrinkles in the forehead.
-In many cases, however, it may not completely eliminate them, but it should significantly improve their appearance.
+In many cases, however, it may not completely erase them, but it should significantly improve their appearance.